-Exclusion 2 Electing Headquarters Operation Apportionment Formula

-Taxpayers whose principal business activity in New Mexico is a headquarters operation may elect to use a single weighted sales factor apportionment formula.
-For tax years beginning on or after January 1, 2015, the election allows the taxpayer to apportion the business income to New Mexico using a single weighted sales factor.
+Exclusion 2 Electing Headquarters Operation Apportionment Formula activity in New Mexico is a headquarters operation may elect to use a single weighted sales factor apportionment formula.
+For tax years beginning on or after January 1, 2014, the election allows taxpayers to apportion the business income to New Mexico using a single weighted calculation by dividing total sales within New Mexico by total everywhere sales.